Decalf: A Directed, Effectful Cost-Aware Logical Framework: A Model of

-Although the presentation of boundary separation in terms of suborthogonality is simple and elegant, it will be later advantagerous to observe that boundary separation can also be seen as an orthogonality property so as to incorporate it into a \emph{reflective} subcategory via \cref{lem:orthogonal-reflection}.
+Although the presentation of boundary separation in terms of suborthogonality is simple and elegant, it will be advantageous to observe that boundary separation can also be seen as an orthogonality property so as to incorporate it into a reflective subuniverse.
 To that end, we introduce \emph{path suspensions} below in order to state \cref{lem:bsep-as-orthogonality}, which characterizes boundary separation in terms of orthogonality.

-\begin{definition} We define the \emph{path suspension} of a type $A$ to be following pushout:
+\begin{definition} We define the \emph{path suspension} of a type $X$ to be following pushout:

-The above is functorial in $A$ in an obvious way.
-The universal property of path suspension is as follows: functions $\mathbb{S}A\to B$ are in bijection with triples $\prn{n,s:B;\beta : A\to B^\II}$ where $\beta$ is valued in paths from $n$ to $s$. \end{definition}